sagbayani/graywhale_energyreqs/results_for_paper/EnergeticsModeling_GreyWhales_Results_charts.md

 gross daily requirements when foraging is limited to the summer season.
 Foraging season spans ~154 days for juveniles and adults.

-    ## Error in eval(expr, envir, enclos): object 'ann_text_annual' not found

 ![](EnergeticsModeling_GreyWhales_Results_charts_files/figure-gfm/predict_GER_table_preg_lact-1.png)<!-- -->

 Figure 8.
-Estimates for gross energy requirements for pregnant, lactating females, and others (juvenile and other adult grey whales).
+Estimates for gross energy requirements (GER) for pregnant, lactating females, and others (juvenile and other adult grey whales).
-Daily gross energy requirements for a full year (annual) are represented with black circles.
+Daily gross energy requirements for a full year (annual) are represented with black circles (365 for adults/juveniles, 396 for pregnant whales, and 293 days for lactating whales).
 White circles represent daily gross energy requirements for when feeding is limited during the foraging season.
 Foraging season is assumed to be ~154 days for single juveniles (1-7 y) and adults (\> 8 y), ~153 days for pregnant females, and ~119 days for lactating females.
+GER for pregnant whales shown here assumes that the GER for first the 6 months of lactation while the mother is fasting need to be consumed the previous year, when foraging while pregnant.
+GER for lactating whales shown here is the GER for the remaining 3.6 months of lactation when the mother resumes foraging while lactating.
 Error bars represent SD.

 ### Milk / Food Requirements